DariaWelt/Intelligent_placer/README.md

 - Consider that pixel in item mask could be addressed with area (set of pixels) in result mask
 - replace naive algorithm of placing with the arranging of objects by parallel transfer
 - use physics solutions: place objects randomly to polygon and use potential field method

+## Improved in version 1
+- new method od placing objects: objects are placed recursively with movements and rotations by 5 degree per iteration
+- modified classification method: now contours get less impact and descriptors - more
+- resized input images so algorithm works faster
+- started implementation of genetic algo for placing problem
+- dataset extended

+## Improvements todo from version 2
+- implement genetic algo
+- add to dataset examples with shadow impact
+- evaluate precicion, accuracy and recall automatically (manual for now)